Hypfer/Valetudo/docs/_pages/installation/roborock.md

 After that, connect your laptop to the Wi-Fi AP hosted by the robot.
 It should be named somewhat similar to `roborock-vacuum-s5e_miapFDD5`.

 If it's a used robot, you might not see an AP.
-In that case, press and hold Power and Home until you see the Wi-Fi LED change.
+In that case, press and hold the two outer buttons until you see the Wi-Fi LED change.
 It should then spawn the AP again.